zfybd/Software-Design/README.md

 persisted as JSON files and can be imported/exported from/into a predefined folder; (4) provide to the user an overview of their achievement badges based on the performed learning activities.
-The main technical challenge of this project is to make the system as independent as possible from the specific levels and their corresponding flashcards; in other words, it must be easy to add/configure new levels and flashcards with no changes in the models/code.
+The main technical challenge of this project is to make the system as independent as possible from the specific levels and their corresponding flashcards.

+The project's key highlights include its comprehensive mind map and innovative design concept, implemented in Java.